adamsteer/f4g-oceania-pdal/workshop/3-pipelines.md

 Also note that we didn't quite remove all the tree points.
 Working from a ground-first approach may not be the best strategy here.
 Perhaps with RPAS data, we should identify all the other things (buildings, trees...) and call the leftover points either ground or noise (see, for example: https://smathermather.com/2018/12/07/classifying-point-clouds-with-cgal/)

-## Extra notes on finding ground
+## Other ways of labelling 'ground'

-This workshop originally used the [Simple Morphological Filter](https://pdal.io/stages/filters.smrf.html) to label ground points, and found that for `filters.smrf` our ground is flatter than the default option (`slope=0.1`), our non-ground items might be wider than the default expectation (`window=30`), and our noise level might be a little higher (`threshold=0.4`).
+This exercise originally used the [Simple Morphological Filter](https://pdal.io/stages/filters.smrf.html) to label ground points, and found that for `filters.smrf` our ground is flatter than the default option (`slope=0.1`), our non-ground items might be wider than the default expectation (`window=30`), and our noise level might be a little higher (`threshold=0.4`).
 Try building a pipeline which will run with these options:

 ```
 pdal pipeline rpas-ground-smrf.json --filters.smrf.slope=0.1 --filters.smrf.window=30 --filters.smrf.threshold=0.4